Kolostov/NodePHP/README.md

 ## Introduction

-**NodePHP** is a lightweight, modular PHP framework designed for maximum stability, flexibility, and maintainability.
+**NodePHP** is a lightweight, modular PHP framework designed for maximum modularity, flexibility, and maintainability.
 It provides a structured yet low-level approach to building robust PHP applications, functioning as a monolith for PHP Node-based programming.

 ### Key Features: